-We know that the fixed-point theory of a bosonic SPT phase is a discrete bosonic topological non-linear $\si$-model.\cite{CGL1172} The bosonic topological non-linear $\si$-models are characterized by action-amplitudes that is equal to 1 on any closed complex.
-The action-amplitude being equal to 1 on any closed complex is the key reason why the models describe bosonic SPT phases without intrinsic topological orders.
+We know that the fixed-point theory of a bosonic SPT phase is a discrete bosonic topological nonlinear $\si$ model.\cite{CGL1172} The bosonic topological nonlinear $\si$ models are characterized by action-amplitudes that is equal to 1 on any closed complex.
+The action-amplitude is equal to 1 on any closed complex is the key reason why the models describe bosonic SPT phases without intrinsic topological orders.

-In Section \ref{fixZ}, we have developed a fixed-point theory of fermionic SPT phases, and defined discrete fermionic topological non-linear $\si$-model.
-A discrete fermionic topological non-linear $\si$-model is described by a pair of functions $[\nu_d(g_0,...,g_d), m_{d-2}(g_0,...,g_{d-2})]$, that satisfy the conditions \eqn{nu2nu2}, \eqn{nu3nu3}, or \eqn{nu4nu4}.
+In the above, we have developed a fixed-point theory of fermionic SPT phases, and defined discrete fermionic topological nonlinear $\si$ model.
+A discrete fermionic topological nonlinear $\si$ model is described by a pair of functions $[\nu_d(g_0,...,g_d), m_{d-2}(g_0,...,g_{d-2})]$, that satisfy the conditions \eqn{nu2nu2}, \eqn{nu3nu3}, or \eqn{nu4nu4}.
 According to the branching moves discussed above, the evaluation on any closed manifold is reduced to an equivalent evaluation

 where the symbol $\int$ means integrating out all the Grassmann variables on the corresponding $d-1$ simplexes (see \eqn{Gint}).
 We note that the sign factor $\prod_{\{x,y,...,z\}} (-)^{m_{d-2}(g_x,g_y,...,g_z)}$ should be included in the fermionic path integral.
 In Appendix \ref{close} we will show that $\int \cV_d^+ \cV_d^-$ is always equal to 1.